amurdock/technical-exercise/README.md

 ## Exercise

+* Please approach the exercise in the same way you would when writing software commercially.
+* Write tests if you feel they're required.
+* Use all your tools (git etc.) appropriately.
+* Feel free to google if you need additional information.
+* Install [npm](https://www.npmjs.com/) dependencies if needed.
-If you're unsure about anything during the exercise then please feel free to ask as many questions as you need.
+* If you're unsure about anything during the exercise then please ask as many questions as you need.

 ```
 As a Dunelm customer